TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

-## Data Science Internship Projects
+## Data Science Internship Projects 🚀
 ----------------------------------------------------------------------
 This repository contains the projects completed during my Data Science internship program.
 The projects focus on hands-on experience in data preprocessing, model development, and performance evaluation.
-Each project is designed to help me gain practical skills in key areas of Data Science.
+Each project is designed to help me gain practical skills in key areas of Data Science 🤖.

 ## Project List

-## Project 1: Exploratory Data Analysis (EDA) on a Public Dataset
+## Project 1: Exploratory Data Analysis (EDA) on a Public Dataset📊

 **Description**